 The chatbot's score, Terwiesch says, shows its "remarkable ability to automate some of the skills of highly compensated workers in general and specifically knowledge workers in jobs held by MBA graduates, such as analysts, managers and consultants ".

-The bot did "an amazing job on basic operations management and process analysis questions, including those based on case studies," writes Terwiesch in the research, published on Jan.
-17. He also said that the bot's explanations were "excellent" and that the bot was very good "at modifying its answers in response to human prompts."
+The bot did an “amazing job on questions of core operations and process analysis, including those based on case studies,” writes Terwiesch in the research, published on January 17.
+He also said that the bot's explanations were "excellent" and that the bot was very good "at modifying its answers in response to human prompts."

 While GPT3's results were impressive, Terwiesch noted that the bot "occasionally makes surprising mistakes on relatively simple calculations at the 6th grade math level."